Frostedpilot/Geminya/docs/game document/WANDERER_GAME.md

 ### **2.0 Core Gameplay Loop & User Experience**

-#### **2.1 The Four Phases**
+#### **2.1 The Three Phases (Implemented System)**
-1.  **Selection:** The player views a list of 3-5 available Expeditions from the main menu.
+1. **Selection & Dispatch:** The player views available expeditions and assembles a team, then starts the expedition.
-2.  **Dispatch:** The player selects an expedition and assembles a team.
-3.  **Wandering (Idle):** The expedition timer runs down in the background.
-The expedition can be cancelled, but all resources and time are lost.
-4.  **Reward:** The player claims their rewards and reviews the automatically generated expedition log.
+2. **Manual Completion:** When ready, the player manually completes the expedition using a command or UI action.
+This triggers the resolution engine with runtime randomization.
+3. **Reward Distribution:** Rewards are automatically distributed and claimed.
+Characters are released from expedition slots for reuse.

+**Key Implementation Notes:**
+- **Manual Completion Only:** No automatic processing or daily lifecycle management
+- **Runtime Randomization:** All buffs, debuffs, and encounters are generated at completion time for maximum variance ("scummy" approach)
+- **Character Slot Management:** Characters are reserved during expeditions and released upon completion
+- **Automatic Reward Claiming:** Rewards are distributed immediately without requiring separate claiming

 #### **2.2 User Interface Mockup & Flow**
 1.  **Expedition List Screen (`UI_ExpeditionList`)**